You’ve found what appears to be the ideal set of eyeglass frames to match your unique style, but the fit falls flat.

 Do your glasses slip down your nose when you tilt your head?
 You may have a low nose bridge.

-Look for eyeglasses best suited for lower nose bridges, such as rectangular or horn-rimmed, and pay attention to bridge width.
+It is recommended to look for eyeglasses suited for lower nose bridges, such as rectangular or horn-rimmed, and pay attention to bridge width.

-If you have glasses with nose pads, try adjusting these by squeezing them inward to rest more comfortably and securely on your nose.
+If you have glasses with nose pads, try adjusting these by squeezing them inward to rest on your nose.

 2. Looseness